-This week, many people around the world celebrated International Coffee Day.
-Several large chains are took part and offered free, or steeply reduced in price, cups of java to customers.
+In early September, many coffee organizations around the world celebrate International Coffee Day.
+Several large chains offer free coffee or drastically reduce the prices.
 Smaller, independent coffee houses are taking advantage and offering unique pourovers or brews.
 So why are so many chains offering free coffee, and what do they get out of it?
 The answer is customer loyalty.

 Customer loyalty is quite a valuable commodity for a business.
 Maybe some businesses just want to prove that they have the best coffee, and are willing to prove it.
 The customer would then remember to come back.
 If a free cup of coffee is going to get a few customers to come in, they may make additional purchases that they normally wouldn’t.
 Conversely, customers may remember which companies didn’t offer free coffee and think twice before going there again.